How to Maintain RV Batteries for Longevity and Efficiency?

 How Do You Check and Maintain Battery Water Levels?

-For flooded lead-acid batteries, check water levels every 1-2 months.
-Use distilled water to refill cells until plates are covered, avoiding overfilling.
-Never expose plates to air, as sulfation reduces capacity.
-Lithium-ion batteries are sealed and require no watering.
-Tip: Wear gloves and goggles when handling acidic electrolytes.
+For flooded lead-acid batteries, inspect water levels every one to two months.
+Refill with distilled water until plates are fully covered, avoiding overfilling to prevent electrolyte overflow.
+Never expose plates to air, as sulfation can permanently reduce capacity.
+Lithium batteries, including those from Fasta Power, are sealed and require no watering.
+Always wear protective gloves and goggles when handling electrolytes to ensure safety.

 What Cleaning Methods Prevent Terminal Corrosion?

-Mix baking soda and water (1:1 ratio) to scrub terminals with a wire brush.
-Rinse with distilled water, dry thoroughly, and apply anti-corrosion grease or felt pads.
-Corroded terminals increase resistance, causing voltage drops.
-For lithium batteries, use isopropyl alcohol for occasional cleaning.
-Always disconnect terminals before cleaning.
+Mix baking soda and water in equal parts and scrub terminals with a wire brush to remove corrosion.
+Rinse with distilled water, dry completely, and apply anti-corrosion grease or felt pads.
+This reduces electrical resistance and prevents voltage loss.
+For lithium batteries, gently clean terminals using isopropyl alcohol.
+Always disconnect the power before performing maintenance to avoid electrical hazards.

 Which Charging Practices Extend Battery Lifespan?